VIEW PDF OF RESIDENCE LIFE AND HOUSING LICENSE 2022 - 2023

 Eligibility

 A reduction of graded course credit hours does not release the student from the License.
-See eligibility requirements for additional information.
+See Eligibility requirements for additional information.

 We recognize that some students may require accommodations based on personal circumstances.
 Students are encouraged to submit accommodations requests in a timely manner.
-While the College will attempt to review all such requests in a timely manner, students should submit a Request for Medical Dining Accommodation for review at least 60 business days prior to the start of the semester.
+While the University will attempt to review all such requests in a timely manner, students should submit a Request for Medical Dining Accommodation for review at least 60 business days prior to the start of the semester.
 For more information about the dining accommodation process or to learn about other accommodations students can visit the SUNY Oswego Accessibility Resources webpage.

 Billing Procedures